m19/m19/README.md

-### Hi there 👋
+d### Hi there 👋

 ```
-I'm Martijn, a Software Engineer with a particular interest in #blockchain, #defi and #ethereum.
+I'm Martijn, a Software Engineer with a particular interest in software that makes the world a better place.
 ```